Alipate Carlile

 Alipate Carlile (born 30 April 1987) is a former professional Australian rules footballer for who played for the Port Adelaide Football Club in the Australian Football League (AFL).

 Carlile was born in Lautoka to mother Asenaca of Batiki.
 He was brought to Australia at the age of one.
 Carlile is a cousin of former Australian rules footballer David Rodan.

-Carlile often played basketball and soccer as a junior before beginning his Australian rules career semi-professionally with the Wangaratta Rovers.
-The big-bodied 192 cm and 98 kg Carlile was selected by Port Adelaide at pick 44 in the 2005 AFL Draft from the Murray Bushrangers.
+Carlile often played basketball and soccer as a junior before beginning his Australian rules career in his home town with the Wangaratta Rovers.
+The big-bodied 192 cm and 98 kg Carlile was selected by Port Adelaide at pick 44 in the 2005 AFL draft from the Murray Bushrangers.

 Carlile is married to ex Adelaide Thunderbird netballer Joanna Sutton.

 AFL career

 2006–2007

 He made his Australian Football League debut in round 16, 2006 in the match against St Kilda at Aurora Stadium.

 In 2007, he played his first game for the year in round 14, playing seven consecutive games in a relatively successful Port Adelaide team.
 He then played in the round 22 match, and the first week of the finals, but was dropped for the preliminary final in favour of experienced player Darryl Wakelin.